-by Jeremy H • February 25, 2020
+by Jeremy H • November 22, 2022

-To fully gain an understanding of containerized microservices, we have to begin with what came before containers: virtual machines (VMs).
+Before there were containers, there were virtual machines (VMs).
 Organizations have used VMs since the 1960s to run multiple operating system instances on the same server.
 VMs let you isolate applications from each other for greater stability without investing in another physical server for each instance.

-In this respect, VMs can save you money and resources.
-The problem is, a VM still uses a lot of system resources.
-This is because it makes a virtual copy of everything – including the operating system and all the hardware it needs to run.
-That’s fine if you have enough unused server resources to support the VMs you need.
+In those aspects, VMs can save you money and resources.
+The problem is that a VM still uses a lot of system resources.
+That’s because VMs make a virtual copy of everything – including the operating system and emulation of hardware it needs to run.
+That’s fine if you have enough unused server resources to support all the VMs you need.

-But if you’re running VMs in the cloud, you’re probably paying for the exact amount of server resources you need.
-Spinning up additional VMs require you to buy more cloud RAM, clock time, and operating system licenses.
-These high costs of running many virtual machines in the cloud is a top reason many are switching to “container” technology.
+But if you’re running VMs in the cloud, you’re probably not seeing any cost savings due to the resources you are using.
+Spinning up additional VMs requires buying more cloud RAM, clock time, and operating system licenses.
+The high costs of running many virtual machines in the cloud are a top reason many are switching to “container” technology.
 It’s a lighter-weight, faster, and more cost-effective alternative.

-Being able to run multiple containers on a single OS kernel is valuable when constructing a cloud-based, microservices architecture.
+Being able to run multiple containers on a single OS kernel is valuable when constructing a cloud-based microservices architecture.
 Compared to virtual machines, you can run three times as many containers on a single server (or on a single virtual machine).
 This choice saves a tremendous amount of resources and server costs.

-The idea of “containerization” isn’t anything new.
+The idea of “containerization” isn’t new.
 The Linux features that make containers possible – cgroups (control groups) and namespaces – were developed and launched by Google in 2007.
 Originally known as “process containers,” the Linux cgroups feature lets you isolate processes running in the same Linux kernel.
 It does this by “containerizing” only the components they require for autonomous operation.

 Operating system-less runtime environments go back even further than 2007 to the launch of FreeBSD Jails in 2000.
 FreeBSD Jails let you run, test, and develop a new application in an isolated sandbox before going live.
 Similar to containers, jails share an operating system with other services and they have limited access to system resources.

 These days, Linux – and its cgroups and namespaces features – are the preferred OS for launching containers.
 Companies like Docker and Kubernetes have also developed powerful open-source technology to make containers more user-friendly, reliable, and secure.

 A microservices architecture is a strategy for building applications.
 It divides what would normally be a monolithic application into a suite of independent, loosely-integrated services – called “microservices.”
 These microservices work together to create a “pluggable” application architecture.
-The individual services communicate with each other via language and platform agnostic APIs.
+The individual services communicate with each other via language and platform-agnostic APIs.
 The APIs are usually exposed as REST endpoints, WebHooks, or lightweight messaging protocols like RabbitMQ.

 Compared to traditional, monolithic applications, microservices applications are more agile and flexible.
 By keeping the connections between the individual microservices “loose” and “pluggable,” developers achieve an application architecture that facilitates development, upgrades, and maintenance.